-Effective MI is a process of: identifying and collecting information, both internal and external to the firm; analyzing it, interpreting it using business and industry experience and knowledge; and using it to make more informed decisions.
-This course provides a broad and in-depth understanding of market intelligence (MI), focusing on MI as a process, and the perspective taken will be that of à manager using market intelligence.
+Effective MI is a process of identifying and collecting information, both internal and external to the firm; analyzing it, interpreting it using business and industry experience and knowledge; and using it to make more informed decisions.
+This course provides a broad and in-depth understanding of marketing intelligence (MI), focusing on MI as a process, and the perspective taken will be that of a manager using marketing intelligence.
 Students will learn the tools, techniques, sources, analytical processes and technology of MI, and will review best practices and cases of MI in action.
 This course is intended for marketing and business students.

-- The art and science of market intelligence
+- The art and science of marketing intelligence (MI)

 - Establishing and directing a MI function

 - MI as a process: determining information needs and sources, and verifying available information to capture relevant material

 - Technological, analytical, interpretative and managerial tools and techniques used in effective MI

 - Ethical, legal and regulatory issues in MI